 MMO: Wow!
 That seems like a very limited amount of shooting time considering the length of the film.

 Evans: Shooting schedules are purely a function of resources; money.
 You have X amount of money that buys you X amount of time.
 On that particular picture I was very, very lucky because there’s two ways to budget a movie.
 You either back the movie into the budget or you create the budget around the needs of the film.
-And for the most part – not all the way – we crafted and were fortunate enough to work the budget around the needs of the film.
+For the most part – not all the way – we crafted and were fortunate enough to work the budget around the needs of the film.

 These days it’s mostly the other way around which is the worst way to have to budget a picture.
 But that’s the reality of Hollywood.